brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

-After the example following the definition of _manifestly constant-evaluated_, introduce new terms and rules for injecting declarations and renumber accordingly:
+After the example following the definition of _manifestly constant-evaluated_, introduce new terminology and rules for injecting declarations and renumber accordingly:

 ::: std
 ::: addu